paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 34. Restore SysNAND from `emuNAND_unbricked.bin`
 35. Cross your fingers
 36. Reboot
-37. If you get a black screen, [follow this troubleshooting guide](https://github.com/Plailect/Guide/wiki/Troubleshooting#ts_sys_down).
+37. If you get a black screen, boot with the SD card remove then reinsert when you see the home menu.

 ##### Section III - Getting the OTP